 You determine that the report will ultimately contain data columns from the Feature, Release, and Product tables.
 In referencing the data model, the Feature table is the lowest level table in the hierarchy so that is where to start.

 At this point, you can check the Related views, or example list tables, to see if there is a good match to help get you started.
-Click the "+ New report" to see that there is an example called "List table: Feature status" -- let's start with that.
+Click the Add report to see that there is an example called "List table: Feature status" -- let's start with that.

 3. Add additional data columns

-Click on the green Add columns button, select the additional required columns, and click on the blue Add column button.
+Click on the Add data button, select the additional required columns, and click on the blue Add column button.

 2 - Tables with relationships to the Features table that can be used in the report.